N. Provisions, Contingent Liabilities and Contingent assets

 Note:

-1) Due to no manufacturing activity during the year except job work the working capital cycle of the company reduced and hence thereby inventory, trade receivable and trade payable ratios have been improved.
+1) Due to restart of manufacturing activity during the year including job work, the working capital cycle of the company like stronger liquidity, higher sales efficiency, better receivable collections, and timely payment to suppliers thereby inventory, trade receivable and trade payable ratios have been improved.

 The Company does not have any relationship or any transaction with struck off companies.